systematically-design/tokenScript-Documentation/src/docs/02-using-the-app/05-cloud-sync.md

 ## Syncing Across Devices

-TokenScript syncs your work across all devices where you're signed in.
+Systematically syncs your work across all devices where you're signed in.

 ### How to Sync